MohammedBoure/Shoppica-BackEnd/docs/en/order_item.md

 ### Endpoint: `/order_items/<int:order_item_id>`
 ### Method: `PUT`
 ### Description
-Updates the details of an existing order item.
+Updates the quantity or price of a specific order item.
 This endpoint is restricted to admin users only.

 ### Authentication
 - Requires a valid session with admin privileges (`@admin_required`).